 Tequila is a spirit that is made exclusively from a specific agave plant, the blue agave or Agave Tequilana Weber.
 It is only produced in the region of western Mexico around the town of Santiago de Tequila, Jalisco, about 40 miles (65 km) northwest of Guadalajara.
 Over 90,000 acres of blue agave is under cultivation in this region of Mexico, which is now a UNESCO World Heritage Site.

 Tequila has become a national symbol of Mexico, and although it may have earned its popularity among the spring-breaker crowd and those looking to get drunk fast, premium mezcals and tequilas also appeal to those with more discriminating tastes.
 The highest quality tequilas have 100% agave printed on the label - this means that no other sugars have been added.

 Visiting Tequila, Jalisco

-Although drinking tequila shots is very popular, and there is some debate about the "correct" way to shoot it (salt or lime first?), tequila connoisseurs say that it is a complete waste to shoot a fine tequila or mezcal, and they recommend that it be sipped, either alone or with sangrita, a mixture of tomato, orange juice and lime juice, spiced with chili powder.
+Although drinking tequila shots is a very popular activity, and there is some debate about the "correct" way to shoot it (salt or lime first?), tequila connoisseurs say that it is a complete waste to shoot a fine tequila or mezcal, and they recommend that it be sipped, either alone or with sangrita, a mixture of tomato, orange juice and lime juice, spiced with chili powder.

-The low alcohol content and complex fermentation of pulque limits its distribution, however pulque is still consumed today - it is sometimes served at fiestas or sold in markets, and in neighborhood pulquerias.
+The low alcohol content and complex fermentation of pulque limit its distribution.
+However, pulque is still consumed today - it is sometimes served at fiestas or sold in markets, and in neighborhood pulquerias.